wmo-im/wis2box-training/documentation/docs/practical-sessions/data-api-usage-and-queries.md

 Click on the 'Browse' link, then click on the 'json' link.

 !!! question
     How many stations are returned?
-Compare this number to your `~/exercises-metadata/test-data/metadata/station/station_list.csv` file.
+Compare this number to the station list in `/data/wis2box/metadata/station/station_list.csv` file when logged into wis2box (`python3 wis2box-ctl.py login`).

 !!! question
     How can we query for a single station (e.g. `Balaka`)?